Mallick17/AWS-Security_Hub/README.md

 ### 🧪 What It Checks:
 - The CIS Benchmark includes controls that focus on key security areas.
 Examples include:
-  - Avoid the use of the "root" account: Ensures you don’t use the root account for daily tasks, as it has full access and poses a high risk if compromised.
+  - **_Avoid the use of the "root" account:_** Ensures you don’t use the root account for daily tasks, as it has full access and poses a high risk if compromised.
-  - Ensure credentials unused for 90 days or more are disabled: Prevents old, unused accounts from being exploited, enhancing security.
+  - **_Ensure credentials unused for 90 days or more are disabled:_** Prevents old, unused accounts from being exploited, enhancing security.
-  - Ensure IAM password policy requires a minimum length of 14 or greater: Enforces strong passwords, making them harder to guess or crack.
+  - **_Ensure IAM password policy requires a minimum length of 14 or greater:_** Enforces strong passwords, making them harder to guess or crack.
-  - Ensure MFA is enabled for the "root" account: Adds an extra layer of security by requiring a second authentication factor.
+  - **_Ensure MFA is enabled for the "root" account:_** Adds an extra layer of security by requiring a second authentication factor.
-  - Ensure no security groups allow ingress from 0.0.0.0/0 to port 22: Prevents public access to SSH, reducing the risk of unauthorized access to EC2 instances.
+  - **_Ensure no security groups allow ingress from 0.0.0.0/0 to port 22_**: Prevents public access to SSH, reducing the risk of unauthorized access to EC2 instances.
-  - Ensure rotation for customer-created KMS keys is enabled: Ensures encryption keys are rotated regularly, improving security for encrypted data.
+  - **_Ensure rotation for customer-created KMS keys is enabled:_** Ensures encryption keys are rotated regularly, improving security for encrypted data.

 ### 📍 Where It Is Used: